nrv28/Orbit-Wallet/README.md

 3. **Error Handling**: If the quotes fail to load, an error alert will notify you.
 4. **Responsive Design**: Use the app in both portrait and landscape modes for a seamless experience.

-## Contribution

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the app.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.